ercas/daymet-aggregation/README.md

   `output/aggregated/` into larger files that are easier to process but take up much more memory.

+* `output/aggregated-combined-distrib/`: The contents of
+  `output/aggregated-combined/` split into smaller parts for distribution on Harvard Dataverse.

 * `output/extra/`: Extra data that are not just `exactextract` output or transformations of it.
-This subdirectory contains additional *generated* data, such as extreme weather and hot/cold wave indicators.
+This subdirectory contains additional **generated** data, such as extreme temperature and hot/cold wave indicators.

+* `output/extra-distrib/`: The contents of `output/extra`, packaged into ZIP
+  archives for distribution on Harvard Dataverse.

 `rawdata/`: Directory where raw Daymet data is stored.